sushant9841/dashboard/README.md

 # Description

-Dashboard By Sushant Rauniyar - is an easy to use system which is very responsive, supports multiple browsers, uses common classes; build on top of bootstrap stylesheet and javascript.
+This dashboard is an easy to use system which is very responsive, supports multiple browsers, uses common classes; build on top of bootstrap stylesheet and javascript.

 # Project Based On